 Looking for savings during traveling?
 We’ve prepared a whole post where we’ve listed tips on how to save money while traveling.
 Check it out:

-Summary on the cost of living in France in 2022 as digital slowmad
+Summary of the cost of living in France as digital slowmad

 Looks like the cost of living in France for digital nomads may be quite expensive.